ReconfigureIO/UX/docs/source/tutorial-1/simulate.rst

 4 – Simulate
 ------------
 We just ran a check on your local machine to see if the FPGA-side code is compatible with our compiler.
-From this next step onwards you will be uploading code to our service, so our tooling requires that you work within a project - **Note, you only need to create and set a project once for each program you work on**.
+From this next step onwards you will be uploading code to our service, so our tooling requires that you work within a project - **Note, you only need to create and set a project once for each program workspace**.
 Projects are used to collate simulation, graph, build and deployment data for each program you're working on.

 Let's define a project – call it ``histogram``, and set that project to be active::